KrinaInamdar/qe-se-catalyst/module4_demo/part2-serverless-demo/README.md

-# Part 2: Serverless Demo - PaaS (Platform as a Service)
+# Part 2: Serverless Architecture Demo (FaaS - Function as a Service)

 ## Overview
-This demo showcases AWS Lambda functions integrated with SNS and SQS, demonstrating the Platform as a Service (PaaS) serverless architecture model.
+This demo showcases AWS Lambda functions integrated with SNS and SQS, demonstrating **Serverless/FaaS (Function as a Service)** architecture with event-driven order processing.

-## What You'll Demonstrate
+## What is Serverless/FaaS?

+**Key Characteristics:**
+- **No server management** - AWS handles all infrastructure
+- **Event-driven execution** - Functions run only when triggered
+- **Pay-per-execution** - Charged only for actual compute time (milliseconds)
+- **Auto-scaling** - From zero to thousands of concurrent executions automatically
+- **Stateless functions** - Each invocation is independent

+**Serverless vs Traditional PaaS:**
+- **Traditional PaaS** (like Elastic Beanstalk): Manages infrastructure but applications run continuously (idle cost)
+- **Serverless/FaaS**: Zero idle cost, functions only exist during execution

+## What's Demonstrated
-- Event-driven serverless computing with Lambda
+- Event-driven order processing with AWS Lambda
-- SNS (Simple Notification Service) for pub/sub messaging
+- SNS for pub/sub notifications
-- SQS (Simple Queue Service) for message queuing
+- SQS for reliable message queuing
-- Integration between Lambda, SNS, and SQS
-- Serverless architecture benefits
+- Automatic function triggering (no manual invocation)

 ## Architecture